grace-notes/website/contents/topics/worker-quals.md

 title: "Qualifications for Christian Workers"
 indexTitle: "Workers, Qualifications for Christian"
 pdf: "workerquals.pdf"
-description: "Workers, Qualifications for Christian -  A list of qualifications for every type of Christian worker, from personal worker to missionary to pastors and teachers."
+description: "A list of qualifications for every type of Christian
+              worker, from personal worker to missionary to pastors and teachers."
 template: topic.jade
 ---

-**Worker Qualifications**

-Christian Worker Qualifications

 The following qualifications apply to anyone who is going into Christian service in some capacity to minister to others.
 These criteria particularly apply to those who take up Christian work as a vocation, such as pastors, evangelists, teachers, or missionaries.

-• The Christian worker must be born again and he must understand the Plan of God in all of its phases.
+* The Christian worker must be born again and he must understand the Plan of God in all of its phases.

-• He must exercise his spiritual gift, such as that of pastor, evangelist, teacher, helps, governments, or other gift.
+* He must exercise his spiritual gift, such as that of pastor, evangelist, teacher, helps, governments, or other gift.
 The spiritual gift is a divine enabling for service given at the time of salvation and developed through intensive preparation.

-• He must be spiritually mature in the sense of being familiar with the whole counsel of God’s Word both by academic understanding and by application in his own life.
+* He must be spiritually mature in the sense of being familiar with the whole counsel of God’s Word both by academic understanding and by application in his own life.

-• He must have spiritual endurance.
+* He must have spiritual endurance.

 Maturity and the ability to do God’s work comes through years of study of God’s Word and practice in using doctrinal principles.
 Following is a review of the doctrinal ideas found in 2 Timothy 2:15.

-*Study* … from the Greek word  (**spoudzo**) meaning “to be industrious, eager, to be diligent, to exert oneself”.
+*Study* -- from the Greek word σπουδαζω (**spoudzo**) meaning “to be industrious, eager, to be diligent, to exert oneself”.
 It has a stronger meaning than “study”.
 It is actually connotes a way of life which includes the proper mental attitude and motivation to learn Bible